-Unfortunately, the domain of the join output for an inference query can be quite large and this naive approach converges slowly.
+Unfortunately, the domain of the join output for an inference query can be quite large and this naive approach will converge very slowly.
 To improve convergence rates, we propose a new online join algorithm called Leaky Joins that produces samples of a query's result in the course of normally evaluating the query.
-Systems for relational OLA (e.g., [15, 18, 21]) frequently assume that memory is the bottleneck.
+Systems for relational OLA (e.g., [16, 18, 13]) frequently assume that memory is the bottleneck.
 Instead, Leaky Joins are optimized for small input tables that make inference more frequently compute-bound than IO-bound.
 Furthermore, the density of the input (and intermediate) tables makes it possible to use predictable, deterministic addressing schemes.
 As a result, Leaky Joins can obtain unbiased samples efficiently without needing to assume a lack of correlation between attributes in the input.

 The Leaky Joins algorithm starts with a classical bushy query plan.
-Joins are evaluated in parallel, essentially "leaking"estimates for intermediate aggregated values - marginal probabilities in our motivating use case - from one intermediate table to the next.
+Joins are evaluated in parallel, essentially "leaking" estimates for the aggregated values (the marginal probability in our motivating use case of graphical inference) from one intermediate table to the next.
 One full cycle through a LCG is guaranteed to produce an exact result for joins with exact inputs available.
 Thus, initially only the intermediate tables closest to the leaves can produce exact results.
 As sampling on these tables completes a full cycle, they are marked as stable, sampling on them stops, and the tier above them is permitted to converge.
 In addition to guaranteeing convergence of the final result, we are also able to provide confidence bounds on the approximate results prior to convergence.
 As we show in our experiments, the algorithm satisfies desiderata for a useful convergent-inference algorithm: computation performance competitive with exact inference on simple graphs, and progressive accuracy competitive with approximate inference on complex graphs.